shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 sudo apt-get install git
 ```

-Troubleshooting: If you run into an issue installing or running bundler, you may need to install gcc, make and and a few other packages.
+https://githubusername.github.ioTroubleshooting: If you run into an issue installing or running bundler, you may need to install gcc, make and and a few other packages.
 ```
 sudo apt-get install gcc make zlib1g-dev sqlite3